 10 Creative Ways to Use Mosaic in Interior Design and Decorating

-Bored with the same old advice on how you should freshen up your interior?
+Bored with the same old advice on how you should freshen up your interior design?
 Believe it or not, the mosaic can be used in more places than just on murals.
-And surprisingly, it has more looks than “bland bathroom tiles” and “over-the-top kitsch” designs.
+And surprisingly, it has more looks than “bland bathroom tiles” and “over-the-top kitchen” designs.
 In fact, with these ten creative ways, we can introduce you to a whole new subset of interior design ideas, and ones you can do perfectly well on your own!

 Walls and floors

 To avoid doing the most basic wall and floor design there is, consider more creative approaches.
 For example, instead of the whole wall, cover the area around the hallway mirror in a peculiar design.
 Or have a floral pattern on the floor to resemble a field of flowers, for example.
 Sometimes, fewer tiles arranged in a more interesting way leaves a better impression than an elaborate wall-wide design.

 Most often, all you actually need is to accentuate a few stationary things around the room to really make it pop.
 Covering your fireplace can be a good place to start.
 Tiny, irregularly shaped tiles can create a wonderful asymmetrical illusion on an otherwise clean-cut fireplace.
 You can also line your window frames with tiles, and fill in niches in the walls.

 The kitchen backsplash is often chosen to carry some kind of design.
 It gives the room a flare of modern and makes it more than just a cooking room.
 You can play with various patterns and colors here, as giving this room as much attention as you would give your living room, is bound to return tenfold.
 Even a simple kitchen can be turned into a hangout room with something as simple as a backsplash mosaic.